gCembalo/gCembalo.github.io/assets/pages/readings.md

 # Some interesting things

-I want collect in this part some readings that I found useful or interesting (in some way).
+I want collect in this part some things that I found useful or interesting (in some way).

 ## Paper